MicrosoftDocs/well-architected/well-architected/service-guides/application-insights.md

 > * *RE:01 -* Evaluate [how many Application Insights resources](/azure/azure-monitor/app/create-workspace-resource?tabs=bicep#how-many-application-insights-resources-should-i-deploy) you need.
 > * *RE:01 -* Deploy your Application Insights resource in the same region as the underlying Log Analytics workspace to prevent latency and reliability issues, see [Create a resource](/azure/azure-monitor/app/create-workspace-resource?tabs=bicep#create-a-workspace-based-resource).
 > * *RE:01 -* Determine which instrumentation method (i.e., autoinstrumentation or manual instrumentation) is best for your situation based on [Supported environments, languages, and resource providers](/azure/azure-monitor/app/codeless-overview#supported-environments-languages-and-resource-providers).
-> * *RE:02 -* Configure sampling based on the criticality of the data and the user and system flows of the workload.
-For more information, see the following instrumentation-specific documentation:<br>&emsp;• Autoinstrumentation (*Article missing.*)<br>&emsp;• [Azure Monitor OpenTelemetry Distro](/azure/azure-monitor/app/opentelemetry-configuration?tabs=aspnetcore#enable-sampling)<br>&emsp;• [Application Insights SDKs (Classic API)](/azure/azure-monitor/app/sampling-classic-api)
+> * *RE:02 -* Configure sampling based on the criticality of the data, and the user and system flows of the workload.
+For instrumentation-specific instructions, see [Azure Monitor OpenTelemetry Distro](/azure/azure-monitor/app/opentelemetry-configuration?tabs=aspnetcore#enable-sampling) or [Application Insights SDKs (Classic API)](/azure/azure-monitor/app/sampling-classic-api).
+Notice that sampling for autoinstrumentation is covered in environment-specific documentation, for example [Configure sampling in Azure Functions](/azure/azure-functions/configure-monitoring?tabs=v2#configure-sampling).
 > * *RE:03 -* Use Failure Mode Analysis (FMA) to identify different scenarios where Application Insights could fail or be unreachable, such as network, authentication, or service issues.
 Determine how your workload should behave if Application Inights is unreachable at boot or during runtime based on how critical application monitoring is to your business goals.
 Define the expected behavior of your workload in those cases and test your resiliency plan.
 > * *RE:04 -* Plan for workspace resilience and recovery.
 Determine how critical the data is you're collecting and if it must be recoverable.
 Review service limits for [Application Insights](/azure/azure-monitor/service-limits#application-insights) and the underlying [Log Analytics workspace](/azure/azure-monitor/service-limits#log-analytics-workspaces) to understand restrictions on data collection and retention, and other aspects of the service.
 > * *RE:04 -* Look up Microsoft SLA for Application Insights to understand what is not covered and how it could impact your workload reliability.
 > * *RE:06 -* Plan for data ingetion growth appropriately.
 Monitor and adjust limits on sampling and data ingestion as traffic grows to avoid losing any data that would otherwise get lost in sampling or exceed the [daily cap](/azure/azure-monitor/logs/daily-cap).
 > * *RE:08 -* Validate network failures with NSG (Network Security Group) rules.
-> * *RE:09 -* Use infrastructure as a service and leverage [ARM and Bicep templates](/azure/azure-monitor/app/create-workspace-resource?tabs=bicep#azure-resource-manager-templates) to create alerts, dashboard, and queries.
+> * *RE:09 -* Use infrastructure as a service and leverage [ARM and Bicep templates](/azure/azure-monitor/app/create-workspace-resource?tabs=bicep#azure-resource-manager-templates) to create alerts, [dashboard](/azure/azure-monitor/app/overview-dashboard#create-a-new-dashboard), and [queries](/azure/azure-monitor/logs/queries).
 This will ensure a quick recovery in case of service failure.
 > * *Other -* Keep Log Analytics as a critical dependency on Application Insights when evaluating your metrics.

 **Notes**